Operation Michoacán: Background

+Mexican Army soldiers take cover during a gun battle in Apatzingan, Michoacán in August 2007.

 The drug war in Michoacán began in the 1990s when the Milenio Cartel and the Amezcua Cartel started selling crystal methamphetamine imported from Colombia through alliances with the Medellín Cartel and the Cali Cartel.
 Subsequently, lieutenants from the Milenio Cartel defected to the Gulf Cartel, another major distributor of Colombian drugs in Mexico.
 As the drug trade expanded in Michoacán, the Gulf Cartel authorized a new enforcer group called Los Zetas in 2003.
 The Zetas and Gulf cartels formed alliances with a vigilante group known as La Familia Michoacana.
 This collaboration led to various drug-related crimes in Michoacán, including a 2004 prison break in Apatzingán to free members of the Gulf and Zetas cartels.
 After the arrest of Carlos Rosales Mendoza for his involvement in the prison raid, Nazario Moreno assumed leadership of La Familia and initiated a turf war against rival cartels in Michoacán, marking the onset of the drug war.
 Following a plan initiated by his predecessor Vicente Fox, President Felipe Calderón deployed 4,000 troops to Michoacán on December 12 to combat the escalating drug-related violence that had claimed over 500 lives.
 The military conducted operations targeting areas controlled by organized crime, carrying out raids, arrests, and establishing control points on highways and secondary roads.
 On May 8, 2007, in Apatzingan, Michoacán, soldiers from the 51st Infantry Battalion engaged drug traffickers, resulting in the death of 4 cartel gunmen and injuries to 3 soldiers.